mgarciaortiz/gitIntro/README.md

 - In your favourite editor create a new file called `myName.md` where _myName_ is your name without any spaces (e.g. `JoWood.md`).
 In this file, add some simple biographical details (that you are happy to be made public) and then save it.

+### 4. Setting your identity

+- Before you can commit and push files with git you will need to configure git with your identity.
+This should only be required once as the settings will be stored by git on your computer.
+From the command line, type:

+  `git config --global user.email "me@myEmail.com"` (substituting your own email address)

+  `git config --global user.name "my name"` (substituting your own name)

-### 4. Pushing local changes back to a remote repo
+### 5. Pushing local changes back to a remote repo

 - From the command line, ensure you are in the folder containing your local copy of the forked repo and then follow these three steps: